maxpou/gatsby-starter-morning-dew/README.md

   authorName: 'Maxence Poutord',
   twitterUsername: '_maxpou',
   authorAvatar: 'avatar.jpeg', // file in content/images
-  multilangPosts: true, // enable/disable flags in post lists
+  defaultLang: 'en', // show flag if lang is not default.
+Leave empty to enable flags in post lists
   authorDescription: `
   For the last decade, Maxence Poutord has worked with a variety of web technologies.
 He is currently focused on front-end development.
   On his day to day job, he is working as a senior front-end engineer at VSware.
 He is also a frequent tech speaker and a mentor.